 Senior executive and successful alumni spend time in the classroom and at informal meetings and special events sharing their expertise and answering your questions.
 This offers you the opportunity to gain personal insight into the everyday activities and complexities of managing a business.

-Students are invited and encouraged to attend the Seidman Alumni Breakfast Series presentations.
-You may click here for more information.
+- Students are invited and encouraged to attend the Seidman Alumni Breakfast Series presentations.
+You may click here for more information about the Breakfast Series.

 The employment rate for Seidman College of Business graduates is 79%, with 14% of the remaining graduates attending graduate school.
 A copy of the most recent postgraduate employment report is available on the Career Services website.
 You may click here to access Career Services.